analytik/awesome-rethinkdb/README.md

 ### Subsequent releases

-RethinkDB members have not committed to any particular version and date, as features are largely driven by community requests.
-It's likely that some of them will arrive in 2.4, around Q3 2016.
+RethinkDB contributors have not committed to any particular version and date.
+It's likely that some of them will arrive in 2.5, maybe later in 2017.

-* [resumable changefeeds](https://github.com/rethinkdb/rethinkdb/issues/3471) - lets you to continue where you left off
+* [resumable changefeeds](https://github.com/rethinkdb/rethinkdb/issues/3471) - lets you to continue where you left off (2.5?)
 * [GraphQL support](https://github.com/rethinkdb/rethinkdb/issues/3711) - involves discussion around Horizon
 * [Changefeeds on joins](https://github.com/rethinkdb/rethinkdb/issues/3997)
 * [Filtering by several indexes](https://github.com/rethinkdb/rethinkdb/issues/4150) - letting the server optimise queries